Aaron Bateman

 Contact:

-Aaron’s first book, Weapons in Space: Technology, Politics, and the Rise and Fall of the Strategic Defense Initiative, is an international history of Ronald Reagan’s controversial Strategic Defense Initiative (SDI), more popularly known as “Star Wars.”
+Aaron’s first book, Weapons in Space: Technology, Politics, and the Rise and Fall of the Strategic Defense Initiative, is an international history of Ronald Reagan’s controversial Strategic Defense Initiative (SDI).
 Using recently declassified documents, he situates SDI within intensifying U.S. - Soviet military space competition in the final two decades of the Cold War that emerged as détente collapsed.
-He also details SDI’s enduring consequences for arms control and its connections with resurgent anxieties about an arms race in space.
+Both the technological and political forces that shaped SDI’s research and development trajectory through the end of the Cold War and beyond are thoroughly explored.
+Moreover, the book details the participation of Western European allies in SDI, thereby shedding new light on the politics of technology cooperation within the transatlantic alliance in the 1980s.
+Finally, Aaron details SDI’s enduring consequences for space security and its connections with resurgent anxieties about an arms race in space.
+This book received the 2024 U.S. Air Force Historical Foundation’s Space History Prize.

-Aaron’s peer-reviewed work has been published in the Journal of Strategic Studies, Diplomacy & Statecraft, Intelligence and National Security, the International Journal of Intelligence and Counterintelligence, and Science & Diplomacy.
+Aaron’s peer-reviewed work has been published, or is forthcoming, in the Journal of Strategic Studies, International History Review, Diplomacy & Statecraft, Intelligence and National Security, the International Journal of Intelligence and Counterintelligence, and Science & Diplomacy.
 His policy commentary has been published in Foreign Affairs, Engelsberg Ideas, the Bulletin of the Atomic Scientists, Physics Today, and War on the Rocks.
+He has presented his research to academic, government, and policy-focused audiences in Asia, Europe, Australia, the United States, and New Zealand.

-Aaron received his PhD in history of science from Johns Hopkins University.
-While in graduate school he held a Guggenheim predoctoral fellowship at the Smithsonian National Air and Space Museum.
-He has completed multiple intensive Russian-language courses in the United States and the Russian Federation.
+Aaron received his PhD from Johns Hopkins University.
+While in graduate school he held a Guggenheim predoctoral fellowship at the Smithsonian Institution.
 Prior to his doctoral studies, Aaron served as a U.S. Air Force intelligence officer.

 PhD, History of Science, Johns Hopkins University

-BA, Political Science (summa cum laude and Phi Beta Kappa), Saint Joseph’s University
+BA, Political Science, Saint Joseph’s University (summa cum laude and Phi Beta Kappa)

 Certificate in Russian Language, Kazan Federal University (Russian Federation)